A lovely little film festival: dotdotdot offers a warm dose of entertainment to while away sultry August evenings in Vienna…

 With so many film festivals, it helps to have a few selling points to stand out from the competition.
 And the dotdotdot festival has several.

-The museum lives in the Baroque Schönborn Garden Palace, so provides a suitably elegant backdrop to proceedings, even if the palais has (like me, sadly) seen better days and is now (unlike me, sadly) undergoing renovation.
+This provided a suitably elegant backdrop to proceedings, even if the palais has (like me, sadly) seen better days.
+As it’s now undergoing renovation (unlike me, sadly), dotdotdot will move to a new location in 2025.

 - It’s a truly inclusive event, by which I mean wheelchair accessible, equipped with assistive listening technology with special showings for deaf and hearing-impaired visitors, and similar